vuex-orm/vuex-orm-next/docs/guide/prologue/getting-started.md

 import { Model } from '@vuex-orm/core'

 export default class User extends Model {
-  // entity is required in all models to declare the module name in Vuex. static entity = 'users'
+  // entity is a required property for all models. static entity = 'users'

   // List of all fields (schema) of the post model. `this.attr()` declares
-  // a generic field type with a default value being the 1st argument. static fields () {
+  // a generic field type with a default value as the first argument. static fields () {
     return {
       id: this.attr(null),